Codecademy/docs/content/java/concepts/math-methods/terms/subtract-exact/subtract-exact.md

 - If both the arguments are of type int then the return type will be int.
 - If both the arguments are of type long then the return type will be long.
-- If one of the arguments is of long type then the return will be long.
+- If one of the arguments is of `long` type then the return will be `long`.

 ## Example